kucherenko/awesome-project-questions/README.md

   - How the responsibilities are assigned for the project according to the [RAM](https://en.wikipedia.org/wiki/Responsibility_assignment_matrix)?
   - Are there availability dates for stakeholders from the matrix?
   - What are the best communication channels with stakeholders?
+- Risks
+  - Are there any risks with project success?
 - History
   - Are there older versions of this project?
   - Is there an architecture of current project?